 The quality of a machine learning project comes down to how you handle three important factors: data collection, data preprocessing, and data labeling.
-Data labeling is integral because it’s literally labeling the data that will teach your model to learn its task.

-With this in mind, selecting the right approach to data labeling for a machine learning project means taking into account the complexity of the task, the size of the project, and your project timeline.
+With this in mind, selecting the right approach for a machine learning project means taking into account the complexity of the task, the size of the project, and your project timeline.
 With these factors in mind, we’ve listed five common approaches to data labeling along with pros and cons for each.

 Data Labeling for Machine Learning